Cowboys vs. Commanders prediction, odds, spread: Week 17 NFL Christmas Day picks by proven model

 How to make Cowboys vs. Commanders picks

-SportsLine's model is going Over on the total, projecting 57 combined points.
-It also says one side of the spread hits well over 50% of the time.
+SportsLine's model is going Over on the total, projecting 56 combined points.
+It also says one side of the spread hits over 50% of the time.
 You can only get the pick at SportsLine.